These 15 drone photography tips will help you capture great aerial photos every time.

 - Cropping an image while the drone is flying is not too easy.

 Drone Photography Tips – Videos

 Now, to finish this aerial photography tips post, we have 3 terrific videos.

-Now to finish, here is a nice video which explains many of the above tips for taking great photos.
+Now to finish, here is a nice video which explains most of the above tips for taking great photos.